VisuMap/OpenVisuMap/TsneDx/Readme.md

     * Load the visual studio project TsneDx.csproj into Visual Studio and build the Release configuration.

     * Run the batch script Package.bat to package executables and sample code into a zip file for deployment.

+### Advantages and Limitations:
+  One advantage of this implementation is that it uses special pre-calculation with O(N) memory complexity to calculate the probability affinities on-fly.
+This reduces the memory complexity from O(N^2) to O(N); and enables it to run on GPU for data sets with significantly larger number of data points, e.g. N>100K.
+Notice that calculation perplexity is still O(N^2) as required by the t-SNE algorithm.

+  For comparison, most speeding-up varations of t-SNE (e.g. bh-Tsne, flt-SNE, LargeVis, UMAP) approximate the algorithm by focusing on a subset of affinities, typically, within the neighborhood of each data points.
+Those methods, reduce both the memory complexity and the calculation complexity to O(log(N)*N).
+They can typically be applied to datasets with millions of data points.
+However, all those algorithms ignore a large part of the data, and potentially distort the embedding map.
+Especially, those embedding often miss out large, inter-cluster characteristics.

+  The library only supports vector data with Euclidean distance; and all numerical calculations are done with float32 precision.
+For more extended needs, please see the commercial software package VisuMap, that supports many more distances, data types and embedding algorithms.